Ultimate 2026 Guide: How Much Rest Between HIIT Workouts

 Understanding Your Body’s Recovery Process

 Understanding how your body recovers after exercise is crucial for maximizing results and preventing injury.
-Studies show that getting enough sleep can improve muscle recovery by up to 20%.
-Here are some tips to help you understand your body’s recovery process:
+According to 2026 research, prioritizing quality sleep can accelerate muscle recovery by up to 20%.
+Here are some key tips to help you master your body’s recovery process:

 • Sleep quality: Aim for at least 7-9 hours of sleep per night, as this is when your body does most of its repair work.